OpenProducer/newspack-platform/wp-content/plugins/radio-station/readme.md

 3. Give any users who need access to the plugin the role of "Host", "Producer" or "Show Editor".
 Only these roles have administrative access to the plugin's records.
 4. Create Shows, add Shifts to them, and assign Images, Genres, Languages, Hosts and/or Producers.
 5. Add Playlists to your Shows or assign posts to Shows as needed.
-6. See the QuickStart Guide for more detailed instructions of what else is available.
+6. See the QuickStart Guide above for more detailed instructions of what else is available.

 ## Frequently Asked Questions

 #### Where can I find the full plugin documentation?

 The latest documentation can be found online at [NetMix.com](https://netmix.com/radio-station/docs/).
-The Markdown-formatted files used for these are in the `/docs/` folder of the [GitHub Repository](https://github.com/netmix/radio-station/docs/) and in the `/docs` folder of the plugin directory.
+Documentation is also included with for the currently installed version via the Radio Station Help menu.
+You can find the Markdown-formatted files in the `/docs` folder of the [GitHub Repository](https://github.com/netmix/radio-station/docs/) and in the `/docs` folder of the plugin directory.

 #### How do I schedule a Show?